vanyle/NimPlus/README.md

 * Goto Definition (link inside tooltip)
 * Autocompletion (based on `nimsuggest`)
 * Shows your documentation
-* Keyshortcuts for building and generation documentation
+* Keyboard shortcuts for building and generating documentation
 * Prettify your code with nimpretty

 ![demo](example.png)